ejmastnak/ejmastnak.github.io/seminar/seminar.md

 The project encompasses two parts:

 - a written paper (no more than about 20 pages)
-- a roughly 35 to 40-minute slide-show presentation to the student's classmates, course coordinator, and mentor, followed by questions from the audience and a seminar-style discussion of the topic.
+- a 35 to 40-minute slide-show presentation to the student's classmates, course coordinator, and mentor, followed by questions from the audience and a seminar-style discussion of the topic.

-The project is intended primarily as an exercise in clear scientific writing and presentation, a training of sorts for giving presentations at scientific conferences.
-However, students are not expected (nor encouraged) to produce original research in the scope of the *Seminar* course, simply to clearly present their chosen topic at a level suitable (i.e. not too advanced) for a general final-year undergraduate audience.
+The project is intended primarily as an exercise in clear scientific writing and presentation, a training, in some sense, for giving presentations at scientific conferences.
+However, undergraduate students are neither expected nor encouraged to produce original research in the scope of the *Seminar* course, simply to clearly present their chosen topic at a level suitable (i.e. not too advanced) for a general final-year undergraduate audience.